 The Rocky Mountains stretch like a jagged spine between Alaska and Mexico, splitting North America into East and West.
 The Continental Divide is not a simple line of peaks, easily threaded by track and roads, but a complex of overlapping mountain ranges and treeless sagebrush steppe, hundreds of miles wide.
 In the days of covered wagon travel, the Rockies were an imposing barrier to the movement of people, commerce, and communications.

 A small band of traders from the Pacific Fur Company discovered their secret in 1812.
 Robert Stuart and his men left Fort Astoria, Washington, a company post on the Columbia River, in June of that year to carry business dispatches overland to New York.

 Now Stuart’s men were afoot in an unfamiliar country, a thousand miles from any settlement, without supplies and on the sharp edge of a Rocky Mountain winter.
 The desperate men were picking their way eastward when they struck an Indian trace that led them south of the Wind River Range and through a broad pass over the Great Divide.
 They had found the Shoshone’s “shorter route” but were still deep in the unfriendly wilderness.
 After a hungry winter spent huddled on the eastern plains of Wyoming, Stuart’s tough little band finally reached St. Louis, Missouri in April 1813, bringing news of the southern pass that could open the continent to wagon travel.

 Their news was drowned out by the commotion of conflict with England — the War of 1812.
-The great southern pass was forgotten until friendly Absaroka directed a small party of mountain men, which included the legendary Jedediah Smith, James Clyman, and Thomas Fitzpatrick, through the gap in 1824.
+The great southern pass was forgotten until friendly Absaroka directed a small party of mountain men, including the legendary Jedediah Smith, James Clyman, and Thomas Fitzpatrick, through the gap in 1824.